thi-ng/umbrella/CONTRIBUTING.md

-Not (yet?) used consistently, but in order to encourage a more function driven coding style (regardless of using some OOP concepts internally), functions which create some form of resource / object / class instance *should* be using the `def` prefix (inspired by Clojure and other Lisps).
+Not (yet?) used consistently, but in order to encourage a more function driven coding style (regardless of using some OOP concepts internally), functions which create some form of resource/object/class instance *should* be using the `def` prefix (inspired by Clojure and other Lisps).
 For classes, this means adding a factory function delegating to the class constructor and potentially performing additional preparation